|Max Mehl 4eaa1c4fd0 add installation via Guix||2 weeks ago|

 As a short summary, the recommendations are threefold:

 This tool exists to facilitate the developer in complying with the above recommendations.

-There are other tools, such as FOSSology, that have a lot more features and functionality surrounding the analysis and inspection of copyright and licenses in software projects. reuse, on the other hand, is solely designed to be a simple tool to assist in compliance with the REUSE recommendations.
+There are other tools that have a lot more features and functionality surrounding the analysis and inspection of copyright and licenses in software projects.
+The REUSE helper tool, on the other hand, is solely designed to be a simple tool to assist in compliance with the REUSE recommendations.

 To install reuse, you need to have the following pieces of software on your computer:

 You then only need to run the following command: